 The Club owns or leases approximately six miles of stream, which starts as a relatively small mostly native trout stream upstream and widens into larger pools and riffles as you move downstream.
 Size-wise, all of our water is easy to wade and fish, and we encourage our members to walk, explore and find all the intriguing pools, undercut banks, riffles and pockets that hold trout.
 Paths to the river are cut regularly and parking spots are marked.
 We also have a detailed map of our entire club that you can access on your smartphone using Google Earth.

 Our club believes in stream improvement.
-We have ongoing projects to stabilize banks, add riprap and conduct corridor planting of native plant species.
-We arrange for periodic, professional macro-invertebrate and water quality studies in order to maintain a watchful eye on our high quality fishery.
+We have ongoing projects to improve fish habitat, stabilize banks, add riprap and conduct corridor planting of native plant species.
+We arrange for periodic, professional macro-invertebrate and water quality studies in order to maintain a watchful eye on our high-quality fishery.